-"Freedom of religion or belief and school education is that entails multifaceted issue significant а opportunities and far-reaching challenges.
+"Freedom of religion or belief and school education is multifaceted issue that entails significant а opportunities and far-reaching challenges.
 The school is the most important formal institution for the realization of the right to education.
 It provides a place of learning, social development and social encounter.
 At the same time, the school is also a place in which authority is exercised and some persons, including members of religious or belief minorities, may find themselves in situations of vulnerabilities.
-Given this ambivalence of the school safeguards to protect component of situation, freedom of religion or belief which enjoys an absolute guarantee under international human rights law.
+Given this ambivalence of the school situation, safeguards to protect component of freedom of religion or belief which enjoys an absolute guarantee under international human rights law.

 With regard to the freedom to manifest one's religion on belief, both the positive and the negative aspects of that freedom must be equally ensured, i.e. the freedom to express one's conviction as well as the freedom not to be exposed to any pressure especially from State institutions, to practice religious or belief activities again one's will.
-(United Nation Human Rights Council, Rapporteurs Digest on Freedom of Religion or Belief, (2011), para 57).
+(United Nation Human Rights Council, Rapporteurs Digest on Freedom